Psychological and social care for children in Colombia.

 • Child Sexual Abuse Prevention: This problem affects many in the community, so we work in prevention and counseling.

-FTP and ONETrack in Colombia represent a relief and source of protection for the children and those head-of-household women who do not have a safe place to go.
+FTP represents a relief and source of protection for the children and those head-of-household women who do not have a safe place to go.
 Government-sponsored child centers focus on children ages 0-5; and so, our target population are children ages 5-12.
 This makes it easier for women to continue working with peace of mind, knowing that their children are spending their days in protective environments, where they feel safe and provided for.
-We also provide basic care: food, clothes or furnishings; mental health support- through psychological and social care; programs that defend the rights of children and assist in reporting sexual abuse of both mothers and children; and, education materials and courses for access to work life, food science, health and nutrition, self-implementation, childrearing guidelines and other training courses.
+They also provide basic care: food, clothes or furnishings; mental health support- through psychological and social care; programs that defend the rights of children and assist in reporting sexual abuse of both mothers and children; and, education materials and courses for access to work life, food science, health and nutrition, self-implementation, childrearing guidelines and other training courses.

-ONETrack International is supporting specific cases within and overall mission of La Fundación Tiempo de Paz to help provide these services to economic orphans and families of Medellin.
+ONETrack International has contributed to the overall mission of La Fundación Tiempo de Paz to help provide these services to economic orphans and families of Medellin.